Pseudocode and Flowcharts

 And this is the Python program produced by starting with the pseudocode.
 Notice how the actual code is not entirely unlike the pseudocode.
 Also note that line 7 in the code does not exist in the pseudocode.
 To use total_sales_data like we do on line 12 it needs to be initialized which is performed on line 7.
 This is a good example of detail that is not required in pseudocode.
 However, if it occurs to you at the time of writing pseudocode, include detailed information.
 Just don't allow excessive concern for detail to impede the more relaxed progress while writing pseudocode.

 Some senior developers might argue that detail is better left out of the 'conceptual' pseudocode.
 Personally, I prefer to include 'naturally occurring' detail at the time of writing the pseudocode.
-However, it is more important to keep momentum going while working through the pseudocode process than to strive for detailed accuracy which may slow the process.
+However, it is more important to keep momentum going while working through the pseudocode process than to strive for detailed accuracy which may slow the progress.
 The code produced from the pseudocode:

 Here's the output.